a5221985/tutorials/Python/python_3_theory.md

 		>>> '"Isn\'t," she said.'
 		'"Isn\'t," she said.'
 4. Output: string is eclosed in quotes and special characters are escaped
-	1. If string contains quots, it is enclosed in double quotes
+	1. If string contains quotes, it is enclosed in double quotes
 5. `print(<input>)`: produces readable output

 #### Lists ####